Photographing My Galapagos Big 5

 Boobies (One Foot, Two Foot, Red Foot, Blue Foot)

 Boobies are crowd favorites (get your head out of the gutter).
-There are 3 species to find; Nazca, Red-footed, and the most famous: Blue-footed.
+There are three species to find here: Nazca, red-footed and—the most famous—blue-footed.
 These birds are the reason many people bring too much lens.
 They are expressive, animated, and often close.
 What trips people up is speed.
 Boobies move fast when they decide to move, and the moment is gone quickly.

 Light angle is critical for white birds.
 Front light preserves detail.
 Side light adds drama but risks blown highlights.
 Pay attention to the chest and face, not just the eye.
 Lens choice depends on behavior.
 Portraits work well with mid range zooms.
 Action and flight benefit from longer focal lengths but only if you are ready for it with shutter speeds 1/2000 or higher.